riverdaleGithub/processing_23_24/1/readme.md

 ## Objective

-To familiarize students with the Processing environment and its basic functions, as well as to provide an introduction to Java programming concepts.
+To familiarize one with the Processing environment and its basic functions, as well as to provide an introduction to Java programming concepts.

 ---